-It is not worth it if you just want a degree.
-Honestly, that degree will be of no use if you don’t know the actual things that you learn in an MBA.
+It is not worth it if you want a degree.
+Honestly, that degree will be of no use if you don’t know the basic things you learn in an MBA.
 But, on the other hand, if you want to join the MBA because your parents are telling you to or because your friends are doing it, think again.
 Is it really what you want?

 It is not about what someone else wants or thinks.
 It is about what you want to do.
 For example, I wanted to start a business, so I joined the MBA.
 What is your passion?
 What skills do you want to develop?
 Be clear about them.
 Don’t just randomly make your decision.
 Don’t be influenced by others.
 Take your time and think about it.

 In Nepal, most students do it because people think they have to have a Master’s degree.
 So it has become a necessity.
 Parental and peer pressure is also one of the main reasons.

 In most western countries, having an MBA degree is a big deal.
 But, in Nepal, MBAs are not valued that much.
 It is because almost every other management student has an MBA degree.
 MBA in Nepal costs around 5-10 lakhs.
 Maybe even more.
 If you are not doing it for the right reasons, you will only be wasting your time and money.

 When is an MBA Worth it?

 An MBA consists of business-related subjects like finance, accounting, marketing, human resources, leadership, and entrepreneurship.
 If you want to learn about these subjects and pick a career in any of these fields, an MBA is worth it.
 Also, if you are in a managerial and leadership role or aspire to be in these roles, an MBA is a good option.